C*-algebras and Equivalences for C*-correspondences: Passing to Pimsner Dilations

 since $E^{\otimes m}$ is also full.
 Hence $S$ is full.
 Now, let $k \in \K(S)$.
 Then $k\otimes \id_R \in \K((E_\infty)^{\otimes m})$, and since $(E_\infty)^{\otimes m}$ is an imprimitivity bimodule, there is an $x\in A_\infty$ such that $k\otimes \id_R=\phi_{(E_\infty)^{\otimes m}}(x)= \phi_S(x)\otimes \id_R$.
 Thus $\phi_S(x)=k$, since $R$ is regular; therefore $A_\infty \simeq \K(S)$, hence $S$ is an imprimitivity bimodule.
 Going back to the definition of $E \se E_\infty$, we see that $S \otimes E = E_\infty \otimes S$, hence $E= S^* \otimes E_\infty \otimes S$.
 The fact that $S, S^*$ and $E_\infty$ are imprimitivity bimodules implies that $E$ is also an imprimitivity bimodule. \end{proof}

-Let us see now why Conjecture 2 has a negative answer.
+\begin{remark} Let us see now why Conjecture 2 has a negative answer.
 Let $E$ be any full, non-degenerate and regular $\ca$-correspondence, which is not an imprimitivity bimodule.
+For example let $E= X_\ga$ be the $\ca$-correspondence associated to an injective $\ca$-dynamical system $(A,\ga)$, with $\ga$ not onto.
 If Conjecture 2 was true, then $E \se E_\infty$, since both $E$ and $E_\infty$ have unitarily equivalent Pimsner dilations.
-But then Theorem \ref{T:se not inv} would imply that $E$ is an imprimitivity bimodule, a contradiction.
+But then Theorem \ref{T:se not inv} would imply that $E$ is an imprimitivity bimodule, a contradiction. \end{remark}